Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Lasse Pekkala has been working on Concepts at TopHatch since 2016, providing marketing material and visual content for companies such as Apple, Google and Microsoft.
 Industrial designer by education and product designer at heart, Lasse has cultivated his craft in the field of illustration, design and visual communication throughout his career.

-Interview by Erica Christensen at TopHatch
+Interview by Erica Christensen

 The Art of Storyboarding - Illustrator Mimi Chao shares how storyboarding helped launch her successful Kickstarter campaign.